Legal Perspectives

 Presenters: Dan Pinnington, Director, PracticePRO & Drazen Bulat, Miller Thomson Claim Prevention Counsel

 Beyond being a obligation imposed by the Rules of Professional Conduct, honest and candid communication is the foundation of a strong lawyer/client relationship.
 Communication problems make for unhappy clients and are the leading cause of legal malpractice claims.
-From this session you will learn about the most common lawyer/client communication blunders, and how you can avoid them.
-We will also cover information overload and the professional use, abuse and dangers of technology.
+In this session you learn about the most common lawyer/client communication blunders, and how you can avoid them.
+We also cover information overload and the professional use, abuse and dangers of technology.
 The information presented in this session will have you reflect on how well you communicate and help you build more effective working relationships with your lawyer counterparts.

 Session 2: Owning Your Time: Personal Productivity for Lawyers